Skip to main content

 • Pull the front face of the cabinet out slightly, then lift the door assembly straight up to unhook it from the bulkhead arms.

-• Note: Pay attention to how the door assembly sits on the small hooks and arms, because it can be tricky to align during reassembly.
+• Pay attention to how the door assembly sits on the small hooks and arms, because it can be tricky to align during reassembly.

 • Look under the drum and note the belt routing and the idler pulley position before removing anything.